cedar-policy/rfcs/text/0068-entity-tags.md

 principal.authTags has context.key &&
 principal.authTags[context.key] == context.value
 ```
 Supporting such _dynamic keys_ is more work, but doable.
-With them, EA-maps would be strictly more powerful than existing tag encodings/workarounds.
+With them, EA-maps would be strictly more powerful than existing encodings/workarounds for tags (the main use-case for EA-maps).
 We sketch the needed implementation work in Alternative A, below, and a comparison to workarounds further below.

 ### Second-class status